GeoStat-Framework/GSTools/examples/10_normalizer/README.rst

 ---------------------------

-All Field classes (:any:`SRF` or :any:`Krige`) provide the input of `mean`, `normalizer` and `trend`.
+All Field classes (:any:`SRF` or :any:`Krige`) provide the input of `mean`, `normalizer` and `trend`:

-A `trend` can be a callable function, that represents a trend in input data.
+* A `trend` can be a callable function, that represents a trend in input data.
 For example a linear decrease of temperature with height.

-The `normalizer` will be applied after the data was detrended, i.e. the trend was substracted from the data.
+* The `normalizer` will be applied after the data was detrended, i.e. the trend was substracted from the data.

-The `mean` is now interpreted as the mean of the normalized data.
+* The `mean` is now interpreted as the mean of the normalized data.
 Users could also provide a callable mean, but it is mostly meant to be constant.

 When no normalizer is given, `trend` and `mean` basically behave the same.